Try JustDone

 Real-World Examples: What the Detectors Got Right and Wrong

 Now, let’s examine how AI checkers detect AI-generated content in text examples.
+Let's look at the first example of human text that was flagged as AI:

 “In Shakespeare’s Macbeth, the symbolism of blood and darkness is deeply woven into the narrative, representing guilt, violence, and the psychological deterioration of the characters.
 This imagery not only enhances the mood but also serves as a reflection of the inner turmoil and moral conflict faced by Lady Macbeth and Macbeth throughout the play.”